John Reynolds (writer)

-John Reynolds (c.1588–c.1655) was an English merchant and writer from Exeter.
+John Reynolds (c.1588 – c.1655) was an English merchant and writer from Exeter.
 He produced a series of violent stories around marriage, adultery and murder, as well as some political writings that caused him to be imprisoned.

 Life

 Reynolds travelled in France on business, and was probably resident there from 1619.
 His pamphlets caused him to be extradited from France and imprisoned by James I of England in 1624.
 He married in 1626, again in 1644, and is recorded in 1655 but not later.

 Works

-Reynolds wrote moral tales, poetry, political pamphlets around the time of the Spanish match, and also translated works from the French.
+Reynolds wrote moral tales, poetry, political pamphlets around the time of the proposed Spanish match, and also translated works from the French.

 Stories

 He published in 1621 a first instalment of moralistic but sensational stories; he feigned that these were translations from the French, but in fact they were of his own composition.
 The collective title of what became a series of publications was The Triumphs of God's Revenge against the crying and execrable Sinne of Murther.
 Five other similar collections followed the first one, in separate volumes.
 These tales had a long subsequent publishing history; and in their own period they formed source material for the stage plays The Changeling and The Maid's Revenge.